minjoo-h/Arduino_I2C_ESC/README.md

 I2C controlled Arduino library designed for Blue Robotics' BlueESC and other tgy compatible ESCs

 # Documentation
+# minjoo would like to add her name here.

 Please see the examples for normal operation.
 Below are the available functions used in the library.